utsanjan/Google-Meet-Attender-Bot/README.md

 ## About the Project

-Chromedriver v87 has been used here.
+Chromedriver v87 has been used here in this project.
 <br>If your chrome version is not 87 then download it from [here.](https://chromedriver.chromium.org/downloads)
 <br>Download it in accordance with your Chrome Browser Version.
 <br>Delete `chromedriver.exe` before pushing it to heroku. (!important)